Nothing: Leucippus

-Leucippus (early 5th century BC), one of the atomists, along with other philosophers of his time, made attempts to reconcile this monism with the everyday observation of motion and change.
+Leucippus (early 5th century BCE), one of the atomists, along with other philosophers of his time, made attempts to reconcile this monism with the everyday observation of motion and change.
 He accepted the monist position that there could be no motion without a void.
 The void is the opposite of being.
 It is not-being.
 On the other hand, there exists something known as an absolute plenum, a space filled with matter, and there can be no motion in a plenum because it is completely full.
 But, there is not just one monolithic plenum, for existence consists of a multiplicity of plenums.
 These are the invisibly small "atoms" of Greek atomist theory, later expanded by Democritus (c.
-460–370 BC), which allows the void to "exist" between them.
+460–370 BCE), which allows the void to "exist" between them.
 In this scenario, macroscopic objects can come-into-being, move through space, and pass into not-being by means of the coming together and moving apart of their constituent atoms.
 The void must exist to allow this to happen, or else the "frozen world" of Parmenides must be accepted.

 Bertrand Russell points out that this does not exactly defeat the argument of Parmenides but, rather, ignores it by taking the rather modern scientific position of starting with the observed data (motion, etc.) and constructing a theory based on the data, as opposed to Parmenides' attempts to work from pure logic.
 Russell also observes that both sides were mistaken in believing that there can be no motion in a plenum, but arguably motion cannot start in a plenum.
 Cyril Bailey notes that Leucippus is the first to say that a "thing" (the void) might be real without being a body and points out the irony that this comes from a materialistic atomist.
 Leucippus is therefore the first to say that "nothing" has a reality attached to it.